splanck/vlibc/vlibcdoc.md

 to send data to its stdin.
 `abort()` sends `SIGABRT` to the current process and does not invoke `atexit` handlers.

 `exit()` terminates the process after running any handlers registered with `atexit()`.
 The handlers execute in reverse registration order. `_exit()` bypasses them.
 The design favors straightforward semantics over comprehensive POSIX conformance.

+### Quick-Exit Handlers

+Handlers registered via `at_quick_exit` run when `quick_exit` is called.
+They execute in reverse order of registration and are intended for simple cleanup prior to terminating the process immediately.
+After running the handlers `quick_exit` invokes `_exit` without flushing stdio buffers or calling regular `atexit` handlers.

 ## Error Reporting